WordPress "Builders": The hidden face

 Page builders for WordPress have been all the rage for years.
 These are visual editors designed to facilitate site layout.

-Elementor, Divi, WPBakery: Web agencies, webmasters, everyone's using their builder.
+Elementor, Divi, WPBakery: Web agencies, webmasters, everyone's using their own builder.
 WordPress revolution, or monumental mistake, what does the "WordPress expert" have to say?

 The promise of WordPress builders